Azure/application-gateway-kubernetes-ingress/docs/features/appgw-ssl-certificate.md

 Please use [Greenfeild Deployment](https://github.com/Azure/application-gateway-kubernetes-ingress/blob/master/docs/setup/install-new.md) to install nonexistents.

+AGIC version: 1.2.0-rc1

-## Create a certificate and configiure the certificate to AppGw
+## Create a certificate and configure the certificate to AppGw
 The certificate below should only be used for testing purpose.
 ```bash
 appgwName=""